Client Terms of Service

 - Term and Termination.

 - Term.
-The term of the LOU shall commence on the effective date of the LOU and end on December 31 of the year that is two years following such effective date (“Initial Term”), and thereafter, shall automatically renew for successive twelve (12) month periods (each a “Renewal Term” and together with the Initial Term, the “Term”) unless either party provides written notice of its intent not to renew such LOU at least thirty (30) days prior to the commencement of the next Renewal Term.
+The term of the LOU shall commence on the effective date of the LOU and continue through the period identified in the LOU.
+To the extent a term is not identified in the LOU, then the term of the LOU shall end on December 31st of the year that is two years following the effective date of the LOU (“Initial Term”), and thereafter, shall automatically renew for successive twelve (12) month periods (each a “Renewal Term” and together with the Initial Term, the “Term”) unless either party provides written notice of its intent not to renew such LOU at least thirty (30) days prior to the commencement of the next Renewal Term.

 - Termination.
 Either Party may terminate the LOU and these Terms: (i) upon ninety (90) days advance written notice to the other Party, or (ii) upon notice to the other Party if the other Party defaults in the performance of or compliance with any material provision of these Terms and such default continues without cure for a period of thirty (30) days after notice.
 Wondr Health may elect to terminate the LOU and these Terms immediately if the direct or indirect ownership or control of Client that exists on the date of the LOU changes in any material manner.

 - Effect of Termination.
 Expiration or termination of the LOU or these Terms or any license by either Party shall not affect the accrued rights of the Parties arising in any way out of the LOU or these Terms as of the date of termination or limit either Party from pursing any other remedies available to it.
 The Parties’ rights and obligations under Sections 7, 8, 10, 11, 12, 13, 17 and 18, and any other provision that by its nature should survive termination, shall survive termination of the LOU and these Terms.